 The Department of Pharmacy’s mission is to provide high quality pharmaceutical care to our patients in an atmosphere of educational growth, shared respect and communication.

 We are currently seeking an IDS Pharmacist to join our Pharmacy team in the Investigational Drug Service.
 This Pharmacist will support oncology drug research for the institution and will collaborate with our Clinical Research Network colleagues.

-Completion of an ASHP accredited residency program or equivalent experience
+Graduation from an accredited College of Pharmacy resulting in Pharm D. degree, or BS.
+Completion of an ASHP accredited residency program or equivalent experience is desired.

 From the 1889 opening of The Johns Hopkins Hospital, to the opening of the School of Medicine four years later, there emerged the concept of combining research, teaching and patient care.
 This model, the first of its kind, would lead to a national and international reputation for excellence and discovery.Today, Johns Hopkins uses one overarching name—Johns Hopkins Medicine—to identify its entire medical enterprise.
 This $6.7 billion system unites the physicians and scientists of the Johns Hopkins University School of Medicine with the health professionals and facilities that make up the broad, integrated Johns Hopkins Health System.